awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 1. Choose your function\.

-1. Choose the **Version configuration** tab\.
+1. Choose the **Configuration** tab\.

 1. On the **Monitoring tools** pane, choose **Edit**\.

-1. Under **Lambda Insights**, turn on **Enhanced monitoring**\.
+1. Under **Lambda Insights \(preview\)**, turn on **Enhanced monitoring**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/lambdainsights-enable.png)

 1. Choose **Save**\.

+## Enabling Lambda Insights programmatically<a name="monitoring-insights-enabling-programmatically"></a>

+You can also enable Lambda Insights using the AWS Command Line Interface \(AWS CLI\), AWS Serverless Application Model \(SAM\) CLI, AWS CloudFormation, or the AWS Cloud Development Kit \(AWS CDK\)\.
+When you enable Lambda Insights programmatically, CloudWatch attaches the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor) policy to your function’s [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

+For more information, see [Getting started with Lambda Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-Getting-Started.html) in the *Amazon CloudWatch User Guide*\.

 ## Using the Lambda Insights dashboard<a name="monitoring-insights-multifunction"></a>

-The Lambda Insights dashboard has two views: the multi\-function overview and the single\-function view\.
+The Lambda Insights dashboard has two views in the CloudWatch console: the multi\-function overview and the single\-function view\.
 The multi\-function overview aggregates the runtime metrics for the Lambda functions in the current AWS account and Region\.
 The single\-function view shows the available runtime metrics for a single Lambda function\.

+You can use the Lambda Insights dashboard multi\-function overview in the CloudWatch console to identify over\- and under\-utilized Lambda functions\.
+You can use the Lambda Insights dashboard single\-function view in the CloudWatch console to troubleshoot individual requests\.

 **To view the runtime metrics for all functions**

-You can use the Lambda Insights dashboard multi\-function overview to identify over\- and under\-utilized Lambda functions\.

-1. Open the [multi\-function overview](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:performance) in the CloudWatch console\.
+1. Open the [Multi\-function](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:performance) page in the CloudWatch console\.

 1. Choose from the predefined time ranges, or choose a custom time range\.